Munich Hop-On Hop-Off Buses

 Ana's Traveller Tip

-Get the most out of your pass by activating it first thing in the morning and completing the entire route at least once to hear the audio commentary.
+Get your money's worth by activating your pass first thing in the morning and, at least once, take the full route to listen to the audio commentary.

 Practical tips